ddev/ddev-ioncube/README.md

 ## Features

 ✅ IonCube Loaders for all supported PHP versions
-✅ Plays nice with your existing DDEV configuration
+✅ Multi-arch support (Will detect your system architecture and install the correct loader version) ✅ Plays nice with your existing DDEV configuration
 ✅ Works with other web container customizations
 ✅ Set-and-forget workflow